Monday, March 11, 2019

 Revelation chapters 13-19 tell the story of the beast.
 To understand the beast, and his mark, we also need to look at the harlot Babylon and her judgement.

 The woman holds a cup of wine in her hand (17:4).
 It is the wine of her immorality.
 This wine is called the blood of the saints and the blood of the witnesses of Jesus (17:6).
 Wine is a fruit of a man's harvest, and this wine is the fruit of the harlot's merchandise which tramples on the fruit of the gifts and callings of God's people.
 The end result is the intoxication of wealth.
 The love of money.
-It will suck the life out of you.
-You become its slave.
+It will suck the life out of a person, who then becomes its slave.

-The people of God, and really all people, are in danger of becoming intoxicated by her wine--the love of pleasure, power, or money.
-God gives a warning--a call from heaven for His people to come out of her, out of Babylon, for two reasons--
+God warns us of her and the danger of becoming intoxicated by her wine--the love of pleasure, power, or money.
+God gives a warning for His people to come out of her, out of Babylon, for two reasons--

 • So we will not participate in her sins